sikessle/subvis/README.md

 # Build

 Ensure in Qt Creator that shadow builds are disabled.
+Run in dir `SubVis`

 1. `qmake SubVis.pro -r -spec linux-g++`
 2. `make doc` for documentation